Stremio/stremio-addons/README.md

 ## What are Stremio add-ons?

-**Stremio add-ons extend Stremio with content.**
+**Stremio add-ons extend Stremio with streamable content.**

-That means either adding items to Discover or providing sources to stream content from.

-Unlike regular software plugins, Stremio addons **do not run inside Stremio**, but instead are **accessed through HTTP over network**.
-You can think of them as **RSS on steroids**.
-Multiple addons can be activated, providing you more content, without any installation process or security risks.
+Unlike regular software plugins, Stremio add-ons **do not run inside Stremio**, but instead are **server-side and accessed over network**.
+You can think of it as **RSS on steroids**.
+Multiple add-ons can be activated, providing you more content, without any installation or security risks.

 ## Documentation